 - Galileo (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was High Troja in 2013, winning for Ed Dunlop at odds of 25/1 under the guidance of Paul Hanagan.
-Looking at the runners at the head of the market over the last 20 renewals there have been 7 winning favourites in the race.
-Whilst we wait for the 2025 London Gold Cup remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Article Contributor Information